Clothing can be functional or ornamental. It can be distinctive, dramatic, or symbolic.

 It can also kill you.

-- In the first episode of Noir, Kirika grabs a mook's tie and hangs him with it.
+- In the first episode of Noir, Kirika grabs a mook's tie and snaps his neck with it.

-- One Golden Age Batman story had Batman pursuing four escaped killers, sentenced to die by different means of execution in different states.
+- One story from The Golden Age of Comic Books had Batman pursuing four escaped killers, sentenced to die by different means of execution in different states.
 Each dies in a way that mirrors the way they were due to be executed.
 The one sentenced to hang dies when his tie gets caught in a generator.

-- In the movie Happy Birthday to Me, one of the victims is killed when the killer kicks his long scarf into some machinery, strangling him.
+- In the movie Happy Birthday to Me, Etienne is killed when the killer feeds his long scarf into the running rear wheel of the dirt bike he is working on, strangling him.

 - In Law Abiding Citizen, one of the characters mentioned that Clyde Shelton can kill anyone he wants, any time he wants.
 The example he uses is how Clyde managed to kill some terrorist hiding in a bunker, completely locked away from the word in a totally secure environment.